-Controleo3 has just been announced and will start shipping in August
+Controleo3 has been announced and will start shipping this month

 for more information